Ireland's housing crisis: what the 2026 rental reforms change

 Professor Ronan Lyons noted that "widespread uncertainty about the new rent controls appears to have exacerbated ongoing supply shortages."
 Some landlords are withdrawing properties from the market entirely rather than operating under the new rules.

-The government's Delivering Homes, Building Communities plan targets 300,000 new homes by 2030, backed by EUR 9 billion in public capital alongside private investment.
-A dedicated EUR 100 million fund has been allocated to buy second-hand homes for families in emergency accommodation.
-These are serious commitments — though previous government housing plans have consistently fallen short of their targets.
+The government's Delivering Homes, Building Communities plan targets 300,000 new homes by 2030, backed by €9 billion in public capital alongside private investment.
+A dedicated €100 million fund has been allocated to buy second-hand homes for families in emergency accommodation.
+These are serious commitments, though previous housing plans have often fallen short of their targets, so delivery is the real test.

 What this means for your money